instantOS/instantos.github.io/faq.md

 better than Xorg, namely nvidia needs to be working reliably and fast.
 There also needs to be feature parity between wayland and x11.
 Screen recording and screenshots must be stable and working.
 No OBS features or anything like that should be missing.
-It also won't be among the first applicatios to adapt wayland.
+It also won't be among the first applications to adapt wayland.
 As long as 90% of GUIs still run in xwayland switching doesn't make sense.
 Lastly, things need to be as stable as Xorg, instantOS won't be an experimental example of what wayland can do, it's meant as an actual operating